 The Sea, Army and Air Cadets all have slightly different application processes.
 Full details of each can be found in the information pack – simply fill out the form and we will email it to you.

 Typically, one or two evenings a week at your local unit and occasional weekends, although the exact time commitment can vary between the Cadet Forces.
 Beyond that it is up to you how much time you want to give.
 Help is always needed on the summer annual camps and many consider this the highlight of the cadet year.
 We fully understand that all kinds of other commitments, such as family and work, can affect people's availability, so even if you can't commit to two evenings a week, we would still like to hear from you.

 As a volunteer you do not get paid, however depending on the time given, you may be eligible for a Volunteer’s Allowance.
 You may be reimbursed for out-of-pocket expenses, such as travelling to a cadet force competition or camp.
 Further details are available in the information pack.

-There are four Cadet Forces – Sea, Army, Air and Combined.
+There are five Cadet Forces – Sea, Royal Naval and Royal Marines, Army, Air and Combined.

 Each has its own distinct flavour and programme of activities, but there are aspects common to all: Fun, Adventure, Citizenship, Challenge.